midoublelo/cobalt/docs/syntax.md

 comment */
 ```
 ## Keywords
-the following words are reserved by new-lang:
+the following words are reserved by cobalt:
 ```
 keywords
 ```
 ## Naming Conventions
-new-lang does not enforce any naming conventions but strongly recommends `PascalCase` for class names and `camelCase` for everything else
+cobalt does not enforce any naming conventions but strongly recommends `PascalCase` for class names and `camelCase` for everything else
 ## Newlines
 newlines are used to seperate statements when they aren't placed in front of a token that cannot end a statement as seen here:
 ```